Harriers Committee Members

-The Committee consists of volunteer members, including eleven Management Committee Officers (some shared roles) and a small number of Co-Opted Officers (run leaders, event leaders, etc).
+The Committee consists of volunteer members, including nine Management Committee Officers (some shared roles) and a small number of Co-Opted Officers (run leaders, event leaders, etc).
 All the management positions are elected each year at the Club Annual General Meeting (AGM).
 All meetings are open to club members.

 The role of the Committee is to make decisions on behalf of the members to ensure the club is run properly.
 This includes facilitating activities that club members want to do and ensuring that the club benefits all members.

 - Regular attendance at club meetings and regular interaction at training nights with members

 - Ensure we are a friendly and safe running club.

 - Be approachable to all, both as a member and part of the committee.

 If you have any questions, queries or suggestions about the club, your committee are the people to speak to.
 Please see them on club nights, by contacting us via the Harriers Facebook page, or if you’d prefer you can mail us on email@example.com